handejong/Ex-vivo-ephys-toolset/README.md

 The toolset is based on 'abfload.m', which imports .abf files into matlab arrays.
 Abfload was made by Harald Hentschke and is orriginally available here: https://www.mathworks.com/matlabcentral/fileexchange/6190-abfload.

 # Instalation:
-Make sure the following files are avialble on the Matlab path:
+Make sure the following files are available on the Matlab path:

       abfload.m                                    - For import of .abf files.
 Made by Harald Hentschke. pvpmod.m                                     - Deals with varargin in abfload.m.
 Made by Ulrich Egert